AnonMiraj/fig/README.md

 ### todo
 - [ ] better cirlces drawing and filling
 - [ ] pro drawing for rectangle the supports rotating and such
+- [ ] support png and the alpha channel